mathMakesArt/Erigon-on-RPi-4/README.md

 ### **Raspberry Pi Selection**
 * I highly recommend using the 8GB version of the RPi Model 4.
-* The EthereumOnARM team have built and tested their custom Ubuntu Server image specifically for the version with 8GB RAM.
+* The EthereumOnARM team have built and tested their custom Ubuntu Server image specifically for the version with 8 GB RAM.
 * Erigon already recommends a minimum of 16 GB RAM, more than that of the highest-tier RPi.
+So restricting RAM any further below 8 GB is not advised.
 ### **Network Setup**
 * You must have an internet connection with the ability to port-forward
     * **Port 30303** (on the IP address assigned to the Raspberry Pi) must be open to external traffic, **both TCP and UDP**, before the `erigon` process launches (on reboot)